 This site uses affiliate links.
 Click here to read our full disclosure.

 A list gives you permission to talk directly to a pre-vetted, interested audience.
 You don’t have to wait for them to come to your blog or login to Instagram or Facebook to see your content, your message, and your offers.
-Instead you have been invited to go to them … directly into their email inbox and their life.
+Instead you have been invited to go to them … directly into their email inbox and their life every week.

 [Tweet “A list gives you permission to talk directly to a pre-vetted, interested audience. #comoblog”]